 An Apron and Cooking Supplies

 If your child enjoys helping in the kitchen, gift him or her their own set of supplies!
 My kids received aprons and whisks one year, and they get them out EVERY time it’s time to make muffins.
 A fun kids cookbook is a great complement to this gift!

 Just like the watch above, kids feel grown up and independent when they know what day it is.
 So, get them a calendar that matches their interests and watch them mark off the days.

 Do you have a fishing or hunting fan?
-Gift hunting gear, their own fishing pole, bait or even a lifetime license if your state offers it.
+Gift hunting gear, their own fishing pole, bait, or even a lifetime license if your state offers it.

 Unique Learning Gifts

 These non-toy gifts for kids are perfect for building big brains in our kiddos!